breatheco-de/tutorial-project-excuse-generator-javascript/README.md

 https://github.com/4GeeksAcademy/vanillajs-hello
 ```

-**Please follow these steps on** [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).
+**👉 Please follow these steps on** [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).

-> 👉 Important: Remember to save and upload your code to GitHub by creating a new repository, updating the remote (`git remote set-url origin <your new url>`), and uploading the code to your new repository using the `add`, `commit` and `push` commands from the git terminal.
+> Important: Remember to save and upload your code to GitHub by creating a new repository, updating the remote (`git remote set-url origin <your new url>`), and uploading the code to your new repository using the `add`, `commit` and `push` commands from the git terminal.

 ## 💡 Hint